RickCogley/rickcogley.keybase.pub/README.md

 rsync -a --exclude '.git' /path/to/rickcogley.keybase.pub/ "/Volumes/Keybase (rcogley)/public/rickcogley/"
 ```

-The trailing slash in the source directory matters.
+The trailing slash in the source directory, and the quotes around the target directory matter.